\'Etale fundamental groups of Kawamata log terminal spaces, flat sheaves, and quotients of Abelian varieties: Introduction

 In \cite{MR2587100}, Nakayama and Zhang study the structure of varieties admitting polarised endomorphisms ---the notion of ``polarised endomorphism'' is recalled in Remark~\ref{rem:pE} below.
 They conjecture in \cite[Conj.~1.2]{MR2587100} that any variety of this kind is either uniruled or covered by an Abelian variety, with a covering map that is étale in codimension one.
 The conjecture has been shown in special cases, for instance in dimensions less than four.
 As an immediate application of Theorem~\ref{thm:mainSpec}, we show that it holds in full generality.

-\begin{thm}[ {Varieties with polarised endomorphisms, cf.~\cite[Conj.~1.2]{MR2587100}}] Let $X$ be a normal, complex, projective variety admitting a non-trivial polarised endomorphism.
+\begin{thm}[ {Varieties with polarised endomorphisms; cf.~\cite[Conj.~1.2]{MR2587100}}] Let $X$ be a normal, complex, projective variety admitting a non-isomorphic polarised endomorphism.
 Assume that $X$ is not uniruled.
-Then, there exists an Abelian variety $A$ and finite, surjective morphism $A → X$ that is étale in codimension one. \end{thm}
+Then, there exists an Abelian variety $A$ and a finite, surjective morphism $A → X$ that is étale in codimension one. \end{thm}

 \begin{rem}[Polarised endomorphism] Let $X$ be a normal, complex, projective variety.
-An endomorphism $f: X → X$ is called \emph{polarised} if there exists an ample Cartier divisor $H$ and a positive number $q ∈ \bN^+$ such that $f^* (H) \sim q\cdot H$. \end{rem}
+An endomorphism $f: X → X$ is called \emph{polarised} if there exists an ample Cartier divisor $H$ and a positive number $q ∈ \bN^+$ such that $f^* (H) \sim q· H$. \end{rem}

 Theorem~\ref{thm:NZ} has strong implications for the structure of varieties with endomorphisms.
 These are discussed in Section~\vref{ssec:structure}.